Maps and Navigation

 Adding Stops to a Route

-After you have entered a destination, you can edit your route by adding, deleting or reordering stops.
+After entering a destination, edit your route by adding, deleting or reordering stops.
 Touch the three dots at the bottom of the turn-by-turn direction list to view options to edit your route.

 Automatic Navigation can predict a destination when you get in your vehicle.
 When your phone's calendar is synced to Model X, and the calendar includes an event that takes place within two hours of when you get in your vehicle to drive, Automatic Navigation suggests the location of the event (assuming a valid address is associated with the event).

-In addition, if you are Home and get in your vehicle on weekdays (Monday to Friday) from 5:00 AM to 11:00 AM, Automatic Navigation can automatically route you to your specified Work location (see Home, Work, and Favorite Destinations).
+In addition, if you are Home and drive on weekdays (Monday to Friday) from 5:00 AM to 11:00 AM, Automatic Navigation can automatically route you to your specified Work location (see Home, Work, and Favorite Destinations).
 Likewise, if you are at work on weekdays from 3:00 PM to 11:00 PM, Automatic Navigation can automatically route you to your specified Home location.

-To enable Automatic Navigation, touch Model X and the event must include a uniquely specified and valid address (see Phone and Calendar)..
+To enable Automatic Navigation, touch Model X and the event must include a uniquely specified and valid address (see Phone, Calendar, and Web Conferencing)..
 You must have your phone's calendar synced to

 In addition to navigating to a destination of your choice, Model X can also suggest nearby locations based on whether you are feeling Hungry or Lucky.
 In the navigation search bar, touch Hungry or Lucky.
-Hungry suggests popular restaurants, whereas Lucky suggests popular destinations (such as museums and amusement parks).
-For a new suggestion, go back and touch Hungry or Lucky again for different results.
-When you discover a destination that interests you, touch Navigate to proceed to the destination.
+Hungry suggests a list of popular restaurants, whereas Lucky suggests a list of popular destinations (such as museums and amusement parks).
+Once you discover an interesting destination, touch Navigate to proceed to the destination.

 This feature requires the latest version of Navigation maps.
 To download, connect Model X to Wi-Fi and touch to check if an update is available (see Map Updates).